Combinatorial necessary conditions for regular graphs to induce periodic quantum walks: Introduction

 \subsection{Main Results}

-The main goal of this study is to determine periodicity of the mixed complete graphs.
-In the case of undirected graphs, there is only one complete graph for $n$, whereas, in the case of mixed complete graphs, there are $3^{\frac{n(n-1)}{2}}$ mixed graphs for $n$.
+The main goal of this study is to determine the periodicity of the mixed complete graphs.
+In the case of undirected graphs, there is only one complete graph for $n$, whereas, in the case of mixed complete graphs, there are $3^{\frac{n(n-1)}{2}}$ distinct mixed complete graphs on any vertex set $V$ of size $n$.
 In this paper, we show that mixed complete graphs are not periodic for $n \geq 4$, as is the case for undirected graphs.
 See later sections for more detailed terms and definitions.
 The following is one of the main results.

 \begin{thm} {\it Let $G$ be a mixed complete graph equipped with an $\eta$-function $\theta$.
 If $n \geq 4$, then $G$ is not periodic. } \end{thm}